Community, stakeholder and government relations

 - Review of project descriptions, information requirements/terms of reference, and assessment applications

-- Early identification of Indigenous and Treaty rights and interests
+- Early identification of Indigenous and Treaty rights and interests, legal orders, and decision process preference

-- Characterizing and raising the profile of important community values
+- Characterizing and raising the profile of important community values, land and resource priorities

 - Applications for participant or intervenor funding from regulators and funding agreements with proponents